binance/binance-spot-api-docs/testnet/rest-api.md

 }
 ```

-**Response when Cancel Order Succeeds but New Order Placement Fails:**
+**Response when Cancel Order Succeeds but New Order Placement Fails and account has not exceeded their order rate limit:**
 ```javascript
 {
   "code": -2021,